 The fourteen year six month career of D5179/25029 was spent allocated to depots on the Eastern, Western, Scottish & London Midland regions.
-D5179 -D5182 were ordered without boilers which no doubt affected their allocation history.
+D5179 - D5182 were ordered without boilers which no doubt had a modest impact on their allocation history.
 Like 25026 - 25028, 25029 spent its first seven years on the Eastern Region but then moved to the Western Region for five years service in the Welsh Valleys.
 Shorter periods then followed for service in Scotland & the Midlands.

 Built: BR Darlington Locomotive Works.